5 Best US Business Directories for Targeted Exposure in 2025

 What sets GMB apart is its direct impact on local search results.
 When someone searches for “restaurants near me” or “hardware store downtown,” Google prioritizes verified GMB listings in its Local Pack—those prominent business listings that appear at the top of search results with ratings, hours, and location information.

 The platform has evolved far beyond simple listings.
-Businesses can now post updates, respond to reviews, add products or services, and even message directly with customers.
-The analytics provided offer valuable insights into how people find and interact with your listing.
+Businesses can now post updates, respond to reviews, add products or services, answer frequently asked questions, and even message directly with customers.
+The analytics provided offer valuable insights into how people find and interact with your listing, including which search queries led them to you and what actions they took.

 I recently helped a small café set up their GMB profile, and within just two weeks, they reported a 27% increase in walk-in customers who specifically mentioned finding them on Google Maps.
 The owner was shocked that such a free tool could drive that level of business.
 Many of those customers had driven past the café for years without noticing it, but a simple “coffee near me” search finally led them to discover this local gem.